zigzap/zap/README.md

   server with optional dynamic request handling
 - **[hello_json](examples/hello_json/hello_json.zig)**: serves you json
   dependent on HTTP path
+- **[endpoints](examples/endpoints/)**: a simple JSON REST API example featuring a `/users` endpoint for adding/deleting/displaying/updating users and a `/list` endpoint returning the entire user list.

 I'll continue wrapping more of facil.io's functionality and adding stuff to zap to a point where I can use it as the JSON REST API backend for my current